Attorney Richard Samdperil

 He has tried and won cases in almost every court in southern New Hampshire, and has briefed and argued dozens of cases at the New Hampshire Supreme Court.

-Richard's practice includes criminal defense, DWI defense, appellate litigation, and certain civil and personal injury litigation.
+Richard's practice includes criminal defense, DUI defense, appellate litigation, and certain civil and personal injury litigation.
 Richard's clients come from all different backgrounds, and include students, professionals, craftsmen, laborers, and business owners.